-- The scheme the Parish Council have allocated is contained within a developable area of 0.4 Ha and the proposal is to deliver 11 homes as per the drawings attached. - The building types, layout and landscape scheme allow for glimpse views through the site from Grove Lane to the countryside beyond

-- The layout and landscape scheme deliver a defensible northern-west boundary to the site to prevent any future encroachment of development into the countryside - The scheme is accessed from a single point onto Grove Lane that accords with the proposed realignment of Grove Lane - The proposal sets out the means by which the scheme will deliver a small A1 shop unit and necessary car parking spaces/delivery arrangements and the arrangements through which the unit will be transferred to an appropriate operator with a reasonable financial contribution to its set up and operating costs, with the requirement that such means and arrangements form part of the planning permission and \$106 agreement and they are implemented prior to the occupation of any dwellings.
-If a shop has been delivered elsewhere in the parish and not needed on this site then an appropriate comparable financial contribution to fund improvements in the parish will be sought as part of a \$106 agreement.
+- The site is contained within a developable area of 0.4 Ha and delivers approximately 11 homes - The building types, layout and landscape scheme allow for glimpse views through the site from Grove Lane to the countryside beyond - The layout and landscape scheme deliver a defensible northern-west boundary to the site to prevent any future encroachment of development into the countryside - The proposal is accessed from a single point onto Grove Lane that accords with the proposed realignment of Grove Lane under Policy PR3 of the Local Plan. - The proposal sets out the means by which the scheme will deliver a small A1 shop unit and necessary car parking spaces/delivery arrangements and the arrangements through which the unit will be transferred to an appropriate operator with a reasonable financial contribution to its set up and operating costs, with the requirement that such means and arrangements form part of the planning permission and \$106 agreement and they are implemented prior to the occupation of any dwellings.
+If a shop has been delivered elsewhere in the parish and is not needed on this site then an apporpriate comparable financial contribution to fund improvements in the parish will be sought as part of a \$106 Agreement.

 This site fronting on to Grove Lane (Ref: Site 1) lies outside the setting of the AONB and is conveniently located for walking trips to the school, public transport services and the Swan P.H.
 These requirements seek to ensure that the potential for adverse landscape effects are successfully mitigated.
 As the landowner has committed to providing a small shop unit (defined as less than 250 sq. m. gross floor space) as part of the scheme, the requirements set out how this will be delivered.
+The site may be affected by the proposals to realign and upgrade Grove Lane as part of the nearby Princes Risborough expansion proposals of the new Local Plan.
+The policy therefore requires that a scheme can only come forward once it is clear that it will not be affected by approved Grove Lane proposal in terms of its developable area and access arrangement.